Minutes of the

 Intermediate Training Course - Much time has been invested up to this point on what skills should be included in this course.
 Bruce continues to have a problem with "HOW" to teach this course.
 This is not an NCRC course and some types of skills are better handled there.
 This course is intended for leaders so that they can properly teach many complex skills that they must be able to demonstrate as part of the course.
 These are laid out in Chapter 12 of On Rope.
 This involves a lot of time and expensive equipment and raises many logistical problems that Bruce has no easy solutions to.
 Bruce is stuck and out of ideas.
 Section ideas are desperately needed and feedback is requested.
 This may be something that is does not lend itself to a single course, but is learned through time and practice.
 Perhaps acquired skills could be demonstrated/certified in some to-be-determined forum.
 Certification could result in liability issues.
 Various ideas were kicked around.
 Different grottoes do different things regarding vertical training.
 The creation and use of instructional videos/DVDs was raised.
 Bruce stated that is under consideration, with some recent discussion with Dave Socky.
 These would be helpful to convey demonstrations of complex skills.

 - Rebelay Course: Gary Bush and John Woods -

-This year there were about 6 people who showed up for the rope course.
+This year there were about 15 people signed up for the rope course, although many spectators sat in and observed during the orientation/demonstration portion.
 It was well received by all who participated.